 We believe that teacher education training should be aligned with the 21st century conventions and the Department of Higher Education’s (2017) goals, on initial teacher education.
 We view and value teaching practice as a platform offered for the production of quality educators who are able to reflect during their practice.
 We, therefore, agree with El-Dib (2007) that reflection in teaching is seen as an important factor in teacher education.
 It is through reflection that student teachers will actualise their experience of learning from practice (university theory) into learning in practice (school based experience) (Yost, Sentner and Forlenza-Bailey 2000,13).
-In addition to the above, we also agree that the benefits of reflective teaching are that student-educators can react, examine and evaluate their teaching to make decisions on necessary changes; to improve attitudes, beliefs and teaching practices (Fat’hi and Bedzapour 2011, 11; El-Dib 2007,17; Farrell 2013, 14).
-It can thus facilitate the process of gaining better insights into teaching from both a theoretical and a practical perspective, it can also act as a springboard for self-appraisal and since it also does more good than harm in professional development.
+In addition to the above, we also view reflective teaching as benefitting students in reacting, examining and evaluating their teaching to bring about necessary changes; to improve attitudes, beliefs and teaching practices (Fat’hi and Bedzapour 2011, 11; El-Dib 2007,17; Farrell 2013, 14).
+Reflective teaching can help to facilitate the process of gaining better insights into teaching from both a theoretical and a practical perspective.
+It can also affords students an opportunity for self-appraisal, since it also does more good than harm in professional development.
 Subsequently, the teachers can become more empowered decision makers, engaging in systematic reflections of their work by thinking, writing, and talking about their teaching, observing the acts of their own and others’ teaching: by gauging the impact of their teaching on their students’ learning.
 They naturally locate themselves within their profession and start to take more responsibility for shaping their practice (Fat’hi and Behzadpour 2011, 12; Farrell 2016,17).
 The aim of reflection in this case is to bring an alignment of the academic programme with its practical application in an actual classroom through practical experience (Frick, Carl and Beets 2010, 16).

-5. The aim of the study
+6. The aim of the study

-The aim of this study was to investigate the challenges from students’ reflections on the practice teaching of English First Additional language by third year student educators at a South African university.
+This study aimed at investigating the challenges from students’ reflections on the practice teaching of English First Additional language by third year student educators at a South African university.
 In investigating these challenges, students where requested to respond to the following research questions:

-5.1.
+6.1.
 What are the challenges (positive and negative) facing English FAL student-educators in teaching English during the teaching practice sessions?